ytaha05/wordle-c/README.md

    ./wordle

 ## Future plans
-  - Add difficulty settings (e.g., allow for "Hardle" with longer words).
+  - Add difficulty settings (e.g., allow for longer words to be used).
   - Implement score tracking and a timer.
   - Allow user to customize word lists or load custom words.
   - Add more comments to my code.